rackerlabs/technical-blog/_posts/2020-05-18-top-five-elasticsearch-use-cases.md

 *Originally published on May 16, 2017, at ObjectRocket.com/blog.*

-Other than "you know, for searching," the uses of Elasticsearch continue to grow and change over time.
+Other than "you know, for searching," the uses of Elasticsearch&reg; continue to grow and change over time.
 At ObjectRocket, we've offered [hosted Elasticsearch](https://www.objectrocket.com/managed-elasticsearch/) on our platform for a while now.
 We see clear trends among our customers and how they're using the product.